skills-kr/idea-to-app-with-spark/.github/steps/1-step.md

    </details>

-1. Copy the text into the Spark text box and click go.
+1. Copy the text into the Spark text box and click the "Generate" or "Submit" button to start building your app.

 1. Watch as Spark builds your application in real-time.
 This will take 5-10 minutes.

 1. Test your app using the live preview.

    - If the result isn't very functional, you can try re-submitting (that happens sometimes).

 1. Once your app is working, comment below with which option you selected:

    - [ ] Paper Plates - 🍽️ Prototype Designer
    - [ ] Coffee Shop - ☕️ Secret Menu
    - [ ] Lacrosse Coach - 🥍 Player Improvement

 <details>